tomdiggle/tomdiggle.com/source/_posts/2014-06-06-swift-resources.markdown

 ---
-layout: post
+layout: "post"
 title: "Swift Resources"
 date: 2014-06-06 06:55
-categories: Swift
+categories: "Swift"
-vanityurlpath: 1234
+vanityurlpath:
-twitter_description: A List of great Swift resources.
+twitter_description: "A List of great Swift resources."
 ---

 The other day I managed to sit down and start to get to grips with Apple's new programming language Swift.
 Already there appears to be a huge amount of top quality learning material.
 Below I have listed resources that I found useful.